Wingly/bautaboten/README.md

 # bautaboten
 An irc bot written in python.
-Only nonstandard import currently used is lxml.
+Nonstandard imports currently used are: lxml